Mount Pleasant Road, Repton, Derbyshire, DE65 6GQ

-Price and availability correct as of 21/04/2018 at 14:29.
+Price and availability correct as of 19/06/2018 at 22:58.
 A management fee may apply, this is plot specific.
+Energy rating may be estimated.
 All details should be checked with the Sales Adviser and confirmed with solicitors.View full price list

 As well as being home to Repton school, one of England’s bestknown and oldest public schools with an uninterrupted record of education dating back to the midsixteenth century, the village has many other impressive historic buildings including St Wystan’s Church, the burial place of two Mercian kings.